 No, not when you purchase directly from our online store.
 Our online store only sells you a non-expiring, non-recurring, perpetual license.

-Starting January 2021, BusyCal and BusyContacts will be available via subscription-only from the Mac App Store.
+Starting Q3 2021, BusyCal and BusyContacts are available via subscription-only from the Mac App Store.
 Our apps are also part of Setapp, a cross-platform subscription service that offers you a curated collection of macOS apps under a single subscription.

 When you purchase directly from our online store, which offers you the same secure-buying experience as the app store, you're paying for a perpetual license that is yours to keep, forever.
 You own the version of the app you paid for, including all the updates released after the time of purchase until the time free updates expire.